Access to HE Diploma: Social Science

 What you will learn

 An Access to HE Diploma in Social Science at Morley College London could be your first step towards studying at university and help you get onto your desired career path.
 The course will equip you with a thorough grounding in the principles and practical skills required for a wide range of courses within this subject area, with various aspects of law, sociology and psychology covered in class.
 You will have regular and detailed feedback from your course tutor, and receive help and guidance through the university application process.
-Students from this programme have progressed to related degree courses in Sociology, Economics, International Relations, Psychology, Counselling, Criminology, Anthropology, Developmental Studies, Cultural Studies, Education, Social Work, and Law.
+Students from this programme have progressed to related degree courses in a variety of subjects; such as Sociology, Economics, International Relations, Psychology, Counselling, Criminology, Anthropology, Developmental Studies, Cultural Studies, Education, Social Work, Law and many more.

 Class format and activities

-•Study Skills (note taking, information search skills, essay writing, presentation and discussion skills)
+•Study Skills (note taking, research skills, essay writing, presentation, report writing, exam skills and more)

-•Law (crime and deviance , negligence: duty of care, nature of contractual offer and acceptance, the protection of human rights and essential elements of a crime)
+•Law (crime and deviance , negligence law: duty of care in the law, contractual law, the protection of human rights and elements of a crime)

-•Psychology (psychological Abnormality, developmental psychology, introduction to social psychology and introduction to psychology)
+•Psychology (intoduction to psychology, psychological Abnormality, developmental psychology and social psychology)

 In order to ensure that you make the best possible progress on your course, you will have regular feedback from your tutor, in a constructive and supportive environment.